The Ego driven world.

 “If you want to change the world, start with yourself.”

 The world controlled by the ego is well portrayed in the films of Ron Fricke “Barka” and “Samsara”.
-If you haven’t seen it highly recommended and encourage you to watch.
+If you haven’t seen it highly recommend and encourage you to watch it.